 Here is what I carry in my camera bag

 Your camera bag must be flexible enough to accommodate all potential situations you may face.
-My camera bag can fit a number of different size core units and allow me to customize the space inside the bag to fit differing amounts of photography gear as needed.
+My camera bag can fit a number of different size core units.
+Additionally, the units allow me to customize the space inside the bag to fit differing amounts of photography gear as needed.

 Let’s face it… when I am out in nature, quick access to capture that unexpected photo opportunity is important.
 So is the the fact that a sudden downpour may require me to pull out the rain jacket on my bag quickly.
 And what if I want to shoot in rain?
 I should be able to access the camera gear in the bag without removing the rain cover from the bag.